 Hu and Li [1] introduced an algebraic structure called BCH-algebra, which is a generalization of BCK-algebra and BCI-algebra.
-BCH-algebra is a non-empty set X with the binary operation and the constant 0, which satisfies the axiom (BCH1) x x = 0, (BCH2) $x \le y$ and $y \le x$ imply x = y, where $x \le y$ if and only if x y = 0, and (BCH3) (x y) z = (x z) y for any $x, y \in X$ [2,3].
+BCH-algebra is a non-empty set X with the binary operation and the constant 0, which satisfies the axiom (BCH1) x x = 0, (BCH2) $x \le y$ and $y \le x$ imply x = y, where $x \le y$ if and only if x y = 0, and (BCH3) (x y) z = (x z) y for any $x, y \in X$ [2, 3].

-The concepts of BCH-algebra have been discussed by researchers, for instance the concept of derivation [4-7].
-The derivation in BCI-algebra was introduced by Jun and Xin [8].
-In 2005 Zhan and Liu [9] introduced the notion of derivation in BCI-algebra to find the concept of f-derivation in BCI-algebra, where f is the endomorphism in BCI-algebra [10-13].
-Al-shehri [14] applied the concept of the derivation of BCI-algebra to B-algebra in 2010, then the notion was introduced by Ardekani and Davvas [15] in order to obtain a new idea, called (f, g)-derivation in B-algebra, where f and g is an endomorphism of B-algebra.
-In 2015, Bawazeer and Bashammakh [16] introduced the notion of derivation in BCH-algebra.
-A mapping d from X to itself is called to be a derivation in BCH-algebra if d is both an (l, r)-derivation and (r, l)-derivation in BCH-algebra.
+The concepts of BCH-algebra have been discussed by researchers, for instance the concept of derivation [4-9].
+The derivation in BCI-algebra was introduced by Jun and Xin [10].
+In 2005 Zhan and Liu [11] introduced the notion of derivation in BCI-algebra to find the concept of f-derivation in BCI-algebra, where f is the endomorphism in BCI-algebra [12-21].
+Al-shehri [22] applied the concept of the derivation of BCI-algebra to B-algebra in 2010, then the notion was introduced by Ardekani and Davvas [23] in order to obtain a new idea, called (f,g)-derivation in B-algebra, where f and g is an endomorphism of B-algebra.
+In 2015, Bawazeer and Bashammakh [24] introduced the notion of derivation in BCH-algebra and fixed sets.
+The notion of derivation defined the concept of derivation in BCH-algebra.
+A mapping d from X to itself is called to be a derivation in BCH-algebra if d is both an (l,r)-derivation and (r,l)-derivation in BCH-algebra, with X is BCH-algebra.